datawire/ambassador-docs/docs/emissary/2.0/topics/running/ambassador.md

 * They're inlined in the $productName$ YAML, so it is recommended to not write complex logic in here
 * They're run on every request/response to every URL

-If you need more flexible and configurable options, $productName$ supports a [pluggable Filter system](../../using/filters/).
+If you need more flexible and configurable options, $AESproductName$ supports a [pluggable Filter system](/docs/edge-stack/latest/topics/using/filters/).

 ##### Merge slashes